What the Data Actually Says About Tuition in Singapore — A Review of the Research

 The Ministry of Education has taken a generally cautious public position on private tuition — acknowledging it as a parental choice while repeatedly emphasising that schooling is designed to be sufficient, and that tuition is not required to succeed.

-MOE's position reflects genuine concern documented in internal research: that heavy reliance on tuition distorts the feedback loop that teachers rely on to identify struggling students.
+MOE’s position reflects genuine concern that heavy reliance on tuition can distort the feedback loop that teachers rely on to identify struggling students.
 If a student who does not understand a concept in school is corrected by a tutor before the teacher can identify and address the gap, the school system loses important information about where learning is breaking down.

-The Teach Less, Learn More (TLLM) initiative from 2004 and subsequent curriculum revisions were explicitly designed to shift pedagogy away from rote drilling — partly in recognition that the tuition industry had created a parallel system optimised for exam performance that was pulling against deeper learning goals.
+The Teach Less, Learn More (TLLM) initiative and subsequent curriculum revisions were explicitly designed to shift pedagogy away from rote drilling and towards deeper learning, in part because policymakers were concerned that high‑stakes exams plus a large tuition industry were jointly incentivising narrow exam‑oriented practice.

-More recently, the shift to subject-based banding at Secondary level and the ongoing revisions to PSLE scoring (the AL system introduced in 2021, replacing T-scores) were partly motivated by research showing that fine-grained score differentiation was driving tuition intensity in ways that MOE considered counterproductive.
-The AL system, by using broader bands, was designed to reduce the marginal incentive for tuition aimed at squeezing out an extra few marks.
+More recently, the shift to subject‑based banding at secondary level and the revisions to PSLE scoring (the AL system introduced in 2021, replacing T‑scores) were partly motivated by research showing that very fine‑grained score differentiation can drive tuition intensity in ways that MOE considers counter‑productive.
+The AL system, by using broader bands, was designed to reduce the marginal incentive for tuition aimed purely at squeezing out an extra few marks.

-Whether these reforms have reduced tuition intensity is too early to judge comprehensively — the data cycle from the Household Expenditure Survey is slow — but early survey evidence suggests participation rates have not materially changed.
+Whether these reforms have reduced tuition intensity is too early to judge comprehensively — the Household Expenditure Survey runs on multi‑year cycles — but early commentary suggests participation rates remain high.

 What the Research Cannot Tell Us